Roasted Vegetable Strudel with Red Pepper Coulis

 Cool: 30 minutes

 Trying to eat more veggies?
 Here's an absolutely delicious, savory vegetable strudel that's so tasty, you won't miss the meat at all!

-2 cups coarsely chopped green bell peppers and/or red bell peppers
+2 cups coarsely chopped green peppers and/or red bell peppers

 2 cups coarsely chopped carrots and/or parsnips